poiyomi/PoiyomiDocs/docs/modifiers/time-source.md

 Extended information on the functionality of this system is documented on the [VRChat Creators Docs <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/worlds/udon/vrc-graphics/vrchat-shader-globals/#vrchat-time-global).

-:::warning VRChat-only Features
+:::warning Experimental Feature
-**Some of these settings below only work in VRChat!**
+This feature is considered experimental!
+Time synchronization using VRChat's Shader Globals may be bugged and will be subject to de-synchronization issues.

-If you are using Poiyomi Shaders for other games, you may want to keep this setting configured to `Unity Default`.
+**Additionally, some of these settings below only work in VRChat!** If you are using Poiyomi Shaders for other games, you may want to keep this setting configured to `Unity Default`.
 :::

 ## Time Source